-Kaohsiung Xiaogang Airport has become one of Taiwan's key international airports, functioning as the primary air transportation hub for southern Taiwan.
+Kaohsiung Xiaogang Airport is one of Taiwan’s key international airports, serving as the air transportation hub for southern Taiwan.

-For a medium-sized airport with 12 gates, the finger type layout is considered the most economical and practical.
-Each finger accommodates six aircraft stands, with three gates on each side.
+As a medium-sized airport with 12 boarding gates, the finger-type layout is considered the most efficient configuration.
+Each finger accommodates six aircraft parking positions, with three gates on each side.
+From the departure security checkpoint, passengers can easily walk to any gate without relying on moving walkways.

 Image source: Siaogang District Office, Kaohsiung City.